 Usually available from age 55, it offers a potential cash boost as you approach retirement that can be used however you wish, be it to clear debt, help grown-up children get on the property ladder or perhaps even to pay for a dream holiday after a life of work.

-The attraction of tax-free cash is clear, but taking it isn’t always the right call.
+tax free cash is clear, but taking it isn’t always the right call.
 With as much as a quarter of your pension pot at stake - a pot that’s there to support you for the rest of your life - it’s important to take tax-free cash in a way that suits you best.

 Here we run though some of the important questions to ask yourself before you take tax-free cash from your pension.